aviav/turmbauten/README.md

 I have many additional ideas for features, but the main challenge is to limit my goals enough so that there's a working prototype pretty soon that actually saves me time.

+Config:

+* Default directory for documents and their vectorizations
+* Default directory for conversation long-term memories
+* Default directory for machine learning models
+* Path to Llama.cpp which is used for infinite generation mode
+* Path to GGML fork that works with Falcon-based models
+* Path to Langchain-GPTQ integration

+Examples for how to use these features -- _to be implemented_:

+Vectorize the bible -- using Langchain under the hood:

+* Store PDF in `bible` subdirectory below default document directory
+* Assuming there's a default embedding model stored in `embedding-default` below the default directory for machine learning models
+* Call `python bau.py vectorize bible`

+Start a new conversation without any memory -- using Langchain under the hood:

+* Assuming there's a default LLM with default config stored in `llm-default` below the default directory for machine learning models
+* Assuming the LLM config includes info on context length and prompting syntax of the model
+* Call `python bau.py converse --initial-prompt 'How're you doing today?'`

+Start a new conversation with document retrieval -- using Langchain under the hood:

+* Assuming the bible has been vectorized
+* Assuming there's a sensible default for how many document snippets are retrieved on each query
+* Assuming the memory of a previous conversation is saved in a directory named `thoughts-on-religion` below the long-term conversation memory folders
+* Assuming there's a sensible default for how many elements of long-term memory are retrieved on each query
+* Assuming there's a sensible default for short-term memory context length
+* Assuming there's a default LLM with default config stored in `llm-default` below the default directory for machine learning models
+* Assuming the LLM config includes info on context length and prompting syntax of the model
+* Call `python bau.py converse --doc-db bible --memory-db thoughts-on-religion --short-term-memory --initial-prompt 'Why is there something rather than nothing?`

+Start a new conversation in infinite mode -- using Llama.cpp or a fork supporting Falcon under the hood -- without any kind of memory or document retrieval:

+* Assuming there's a default LLM with default config stored in `llm-default` below the default directory for machine learning models
+* Assuming the LLM config includes info on context length, llama-based vs. falcon-based and prompting syntax of the model
+* Call `python bau.py converse --infinite --initial-prompt 'How're you doing today?'`

 ## Contributing